Nextiles/documentation/software/sdk-installation.md

         - This is the local storage where if the file isn't uploaded on the cloud or when there is no internet connection.
 SDK will initially store this file here

     2. NEXTILES-Uploaded
         - Nextiles Uploaded will ideally have all of your sessions data.
-CSVs in here are the files which are being already uploaded on cloud (which our SDK takes care of)
+CSVs in here are the files which are being already uploaded on cloud (which Nextiles SDK takes care of)

 7. **Disconnect Device**